Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 Whitewater Rafting on the Gallatin River

 The Gallatin River has a reputation for being one of the best rafting spots in Montana.
 It's narrow, fast-moving, and packed with boulders that make for exciting drops.
-Parts of A River Runs Through It were filmed here, and the scenery alone is worth the trip — steep canyon walls, dense forest, and the occasional eagle flying overhead.
+Parts of A River Runs Through It were filmed here, which is perfect for movie buffs, and the scenery alone is worth the trip.
+With steep canyon walls, dense forest, and the occasional eagle flying overhead, the Gallatin River makes a perfect outing.

 Rapids and What to Expect